GURUHARI2K1/react_three_fiber/README.md

 Using react js and three fiber libraries to create a react app that loads 3D models and capture images of them in different angles.

+It takes about 30 seconds to capture 60 images of the model in different angles.

 ## To run